 We believe that growth can be endless, that consumption need have no limits, that meaning is found in things, that aggression brings peace.
-Margaret Wheatley wants to know: What happened to our ideals?
+In this essay from the July 2003 issue of Lion’s Roar, Margaret Wheatley asks: What happened to our ideals?

 My nation now knows more about waging war than it does about anything else.
 We know what can be done with different guns, missiles and fighter planes.
 We even know the nicknames given to aircraft carriers.
 Retired military officers, now TV stars, have explained the details of battle strategy, demonstrated every weapon in America’s arsenal, paraded soldiers on morning TV wearing the newest battle technology.
 I remember listening to a pilot excitedly describe on television his night vision goggles, how he could see where his bombs landed.
 When the bombs hit, TV viewers see only plumes of fire and shattered buildings floating eerily in the air, but this pilot sees the destruction in detail.